0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 1. Open the
    [large oracle contract state](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014?tab=state).
 2. Open the map `stakedTokens`.
-3. Search for your blockchain address `CTRL+f`.
+3. Search for your blockchain address using `CTRL+f`.
 4. Open the struct next to your blockchain address.
 5. Open the map `lockedToOracle`.
-6. You can see the addresses of the oracles your node serves and the amount of MPC tokens allocated to them (you can distinguish the price oracles from deposit and withdrawal oracles by looking at the amount of MPC tokes they have "locked"; price oracles have 5,000, deposit and withdrawal oracles 250,000).
+6. You can see the addresses of the oracles your node serves and the amount of MPC tokens allocated to them (you can distinguish the price oracles from deposit and withdrawal oracles by looking at the amount of MPC tokes they have "locked": price oracles have 5,000; deposit and withdrawal oracles, 250,000).

 ### How to check if your tokens are pending unlock

 1. Open the
    [large oracle contract state](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014?tab=state).
 2. Open the map `stakedTokens`.
-3. Search for your blockchain address `CTRL+f`.
+3. Search for your blockchain address using `CTRL+f`.
 4. Open the struct next to your blockchain address.
 5. Open the map `pendingTokens`.
-6. You can see the addresses of the oracles your node has tokens pending being unlocked for and the timestamp indicating when the tokens were released from an oracle.
+6. You can view the oracle addresses for which your node has tokens pending unlock, along with the timestamp showing when tokens were released from each oracle.

 ### How to reserve tokens for disassociation